 Bryn Terfel Sings Suo Gan

 There are many other lovely Welsh songs to explore.
 Cymru Fach is one of them.
 It's a patriotic song whose title is usually translated as Dear or Dearest Wales, despite its literal meaning.
 The lyrics were written in 1927 by Howell Elvett Lewis, a minister and hymn writer.
 The music was composed by David Richards.

 The video below shows Katherine Jenkins singing the song at the annual Llangollen International Music Eisteddfod.
 An eisteddfod is a festival and competition that celebrates music and poetry.
 The Llangollen event includes performers from different countries.
 Katherine is a mezzo-soprano from Wales.
 She's classified as a classical crossover artist.

-Music, poetry and song lyrics can be a powerful combination.
+Music, poetry, and song lyrics can be a powerful combination.
 The traditional vocal music of Wales is enjoyable and frequently moving to hear.
 It's also interesting because it often transmits information about culture and beliefs.
 Katherine Jenkins' rendition of Cymru Fach below and the soaring melody of the tune are wonderful ways to celebrate the joy of Welsh vocal music.

 Katherine Jenkins Sings Cymru Fach

 Questions & Answers